matteodem/meteor-boilerplate/README.md

 ## What's in this boilerplate

 The "insecure" and "autopublish" packages are removed by default.
 Several other packages are added, which are listed on the bottom.
+There's already a lot of predefined code in this boilerplate, to show you the possible functionality.

 ### Features